2120 CPI Authority for Investigating Reports of Abuse or Neglect

 Exceptions are handled by DFPS field staff in the following circumstances:

-• Intakes that requires special handling because a law enforcement employee is involved
+• Intakes that require special handling, because a law enforcement employee is involved.

-• a copy of the intake report, generated from the IMPACT case management system; and
+• A copy of the intake report, generated from the IMPACT case management system.

-If the material is not faxed, the worker sends the notification in a sealed envelope marked as confidential.
+If the material is not faxed, the caseworker sends the notification in a sealed envelope marked as confidential.